Common Tools

 Packer Docs

-Packer is a powerful, open-source tool that allows you to store a "live image" of a virtual machine, which can be cloned in seconds, rather than minutes or hours.
-It utilizes JSON to define the VM template, and because it is command-line-driven, it can easily be integrated into your build pipeline.
+Packer is a powerful, open-source tool that stores a live image of a virtual machine, which can be cloned in seconds, rather than minutes or hours.
+It utilizes JSON to define the VM template, and because it is command-line-driven, it can easily be integrated into the build pipeline.

 VM Templates